JoseRoca/AfxNova/docs/Graphics /GdiPlus Flat  Api/GdiPlusGraphics.md

 ```
 FUNCTION GdipDrawImageFX (BYVAL graphics AS GpGraphics PTR, BYVAL image AS GpImage PTR, _
-   BYVAL source AS GpRectF PTR, BYVAL xForm AS GpMatrix PTR, BYVAL effect AS CGpEffect PTR, _
+   BYVAL source AS GpRectF PTR, BYVAL xForm AS GpMatrix PTR, BYVAL effect AS GpEffect PTR, _
    BYVAL imageAttributes AS GpImageAttributes PTR, BYVAL srcUnit AS GpUnit) AS GpStatus
 ```